Japan tops Australia in softball as delayed Tokyo Games open - WHIZ News

 Japan is the defending softball gold medalist after upsetting the U.S. in the 2008 final.
 Softball and baseball were dropped for 2012 and 2016 and restored for this year’s Olympics.
 They already have been dropped for the 2024 Paris Games and are likely to be restored for 2028 in Los Angeles.

-Japan coach Reika Utsugi had thought Uena would be especially ready for the opener.
+Japan coach Reika Utsugi had thought Ueno would be especially ready for the opener.

 “She was the reason we that became so strong a team,” Utsugi said, “and we were able to dream about winning the gold.”